peterhinch/micropython-nano-gui/DRIVERS.md

 `.rgb` is called only when populating the LUT.
 In this case `.rgb` returns a 16 bit value in a format compatible with the hardware and the byte order of the "on the fly" conversion code.

+The convention I use is that the LS byte from `.rgb()` is transmitted first.
+So long as `.rgb()` and the "on the fly" converter match, this is arbitrary.

 The `Writer` (monochrome) or `CWriter` (color) classes and the `nanogui` module should then work automatically.